Scremerston: The Iron Age and Roman-British settlements

 A multivallate fort is recorded on the cliffline 1/5 mi north of Seahouse.
 Three arcs of ditch enclose an area about 150 m across.
 The site is dissected by a railway line and the eastern end has not been identified and has most likely been lost to erosion of the cliff.
 About 150 m to the west of the fort lies a linear feature running north–south for 400 m while 80 m further west a similar feature runs parallel for nearly 500 m.
 These have been interpreted as the north–south axes of a field system associated with the site.

 A possible ring ditch and two ditches measuring approximately 8 metres by 6 metres considered to be of prehistoric/Roman origins lie 100m north-west of the Spittal Chain Low radar site.
 Both of these sites are documented on aerial photographs of crop markings.
+Two much larger prehistoric double ditched curvilinear enclosures are visible as cropmarks on air photographs about 750m to the east of Scremerston Town Farm.
+Each has inner ditches of over 50m in diameter.

 The Devil's Causeway is a Roman road extending 55 mi across Northumberland from Portgate on Hadrian's Wall to Scremerston, disappearing just over 1 mi before reaching the River Tweed.
 The route passes 1/4 mi to the west of the Scremerston church, with all traces disappearing 2/3 mi to the north east at Heathery Tops.
 The route was mapped during a three-year survey by Henry Maclauchlan, published in 1864.
 It has been suggested that the road's distinctive structure was designed for cavalry patrols rather than pedestrians or commerce, although no definitive evidence of Roman military structures has been found in the Tweedmouth area.

 In 1980, a Romano-British settlement was excavated at Doubstead Field, 180m south of Scremerston village and about 90m west of the disused colliery railway.
 The site was later destroyed by the re-routing of the A1.
 During the excavation, traces of timber roundhouses were discovered in a rectilinear ditched enclosure, along with 130 sherds of pottery, various stone items, a hinged metal bracelet, a metal brooch, a spiral finger ring, fragments of glass bangles and skeletal remains of ox and horse.
 The site was dated to the late first or second century.